Skip to content

 There are miles of redundant railway lines across Hertfordshire, which have the potential to help people to travel without using their cars.

 We have been working on projects to revive disused railway corridors for both people and wildlife.
-Projects undertaken include the St Albans sections of the Alban Way and Nickey Line and the Cole Green Way, which links Welwyn Garden City with Hertford.
+Projects undertaken include the St Albans sections of the Alban Way, the Nickey Line between Hemel Hempstead and Harpenden, and the Cole Green Way, which links Welwyn Garden City with Hertford.

 Non-motorised transport corridors